City Homes Financial.

 • Why should I use a mortgage broker?

 When it comes to mortgages, there can be a lot to know.
 Do you go with a fixed-rate mortgage or a variable-rate?
 What are the terms?
 What are the penalties?
 What is the best payment frequency?
 With so many questions and so many lender options, it can be hard to find the best solution for you.
 That is where a qualified mortgage professional can help.
 Rate is only one of many factors in choosing the best mortgage product.
-Our Collin Bruce Mortgage Team brokers are familiar with a variety of mortgage products and our goal is to match you with the best product to meet your individual needs.
+Our preferred lender partners are familiar with a variety of mortgage products and their goal is to match you with the best product to meet your individual needs.
 Ultimately we want to do what we can to help you achieve your goals of home ownership, and get you into a home that you love!

 • What does it cost to use a mortgage broker?

-From the first consultation to the signing of your mortgage, our services are free.
-Based on the large volume of business we send to our lenders, we’re able to negotiate very competitive rates for our clients.
-We are paid by the lender, based on the volume we send them and the length of your term, not on the interest rate offered.
+Mortgage brokers are paid by the lender, based on the volume of contracts completed and the length of your term, not on the interest rate offered.
 We don’t get paid until your mortgage funds.
 Our goal is to get you the best product and the best rate possible.

 • What is the difference between using a mortgage broker and using a bank?

 There are generally two ways to get a mortgage in Canada: from a bank, or from a licensed mortgage professional.
-While a bank only offers the products from their particular institution, The Collin Bruce Mortgage Team sends hundreds of millions of dollars in mortgage business each year to Canada’s largest banks, credit unions, trust companies and financial institutions.
+While a bank only offers the products from their particular institution, our preferred lenders have access to Canada’s largest banks, credit unions, trust companies and financial institutions.
 This allows us to offer our clients more choices and access to hundreds of mortgage products.
 As a result, clients benefit from the trust, confidence, and security of knowing they are getting the best mortgage for their needs.
 Whether you are purchasing a home for the first time, taking out equity from your home for investment or pleasure, or renewing your mortgage, it’s important that you are making an educated decision with unbiased professional advice.

 • Do I need good credit to get a mortgage?